Using WSL in Windows

 Precautions

-1. If you want to debug on Windows, you need to unplug the USB cable and re-plug in it again, otherwise the corresponding USB port cannot be found in the Windows device manager.
+1. To debug on Windows, unplug and re-plug the USB cable to ensure the USB port is recognized in the Windows Device Manager.

-2. Docker Desktop For Windows needs to be opened and cannot be closed during container development.
+2. Keep Docker Desktop for Windows open during container development.